19hours/sg-statutes/Acts/Industrial Relations Act.md

 (c) to negotiate with the employer with a view to resolving any dispute relating to a breach of contract of employment by the executive employee or the employer;

-(d) to represent the executive employee in proceedings before a Court in respect of the dismissal or reinstatement of the executive employee in circumstances arising out of a contravention of section 82 or any matter referred to in paragraph (b) or (c).
+(d) to represent the executive employee in proceedings before a Court in respect of the dismissal or reinstatement of the executive employee in circumstances arising out of a contravention of section 82 or any matter referred to in paragraph (b) or (c);

 [23/2002]

+[Act 1 of 2015 wef 01/04/2015]

+(e) to negotiate with the employer with a view to resolving any re‑employment dispute as defined in section 8A(4) of the Retirement and Re‑employment Act (Cap.
+274A).

+[Act 1 of 2015 wef 01/04/2015]

 (2) Where a recognised trade union seeks to represent an executive employee under subsection (1), the employer may object to such representation only on the ground that the executive employee —

 (a) is employed in a senior management position or performs or exercises any function, duty or power of a person employed in a senior management position, including the control and supervision of major business operations, accountability for operational performance, formulation of business policies, plans and strategies and provision of leadership to other employees;

-(b) performs or exercises any function, duty or power which includes decision making, or the power to substantially influence decision making, on any industrial matters including the employment, termination of employment, promotion, transfer, reward or discipline of other employees;
+(b) performs or exercises any function, duty or power which includes decision‑making, or the power to substantially influence decision‑making, on any industrial matter including the employment, termination of employment, promotion, transfer, reward or discipline of other employees;

+[Act 1 of 2015 wef 01/04/2015]

-(c) performs any function or duty which includes representing the employer in any negotiation relating to any industrial matters;
+(c) performs any function or duty which includes representing the employer in any negotiation relating to any industrial matter;

+[Act 1 of 2015 wef 01/04/2015]

 (d) has access to confidential information relating to the budget and finances of the employer, any industrial relations matter or the salaries and personal records of other employees; or